2021 Filene Artist in Residence Morris Robinson

 Each year, Wolf Trap Opera chooses one of its highly successful alumni to return as the Filene Artist in Residence.
 This master artist works with WTO’s young singers on both artistic and practical preparation for their careers.
-The 2020 Filene Artist in Residence is mezzo-soprano Denyce Graves (Filene Artist, 1989).
+The 2021 Filene Artist in Residence is Morris Robinson.

 Morris Robinson is considered one the most interesting and sought after basses performing today.